Los Angeles Almanac Logo

 Felix Chevrolet showroom and sign, 1977.
 Photo by John Margolies in the "Roadside America" archive at the Library of Congress.

 The Felix the Cat sign has since become an iconic landmark in Los Angeles, arguably in the same class as the Hollywood Sign.
 In 2007, preservation activists sought official cultural/historic landmark status for the sign and showroom from the Los Angeles Cultural Heritage Commission.
 The dealership owners strongly objected, citing the need for flexibility to adapt to an evolving market and development.
 They did promise, however, to maintain the sign.
 Also opposed to landmark designation was then Los Angeles Mayor Antonio Villaraigosa and City Council member Jan Perry.
 In the end, although the commission voted to declare the sign and showroom a city cultural/historic landmark, the city council decline to approve the designation.
-In 2012, the sign was changed from neon to LED lighting, in order to reduce climbing maintenance costs.
+In 2012, the sign was changed from neon to LED lighting, in order to reduce escalating maintenance costs.

 Also see: Felix Chevrolet: The Story Behind the Iconic Dealership.